Best Chai Tea Recipe

 Authentic Indian Chai

 Served in scant shot glasses from dawn until way past dusk, this beverage is EVERYWHERE you look in India.
 It’s in little make-shift cafes, sold from chai-wallahs at every bus station, train station and street corner, brewing in nearly every home.

-It’s been many years sense I last visited India.
+It’s been many years since I last visited India.
 Yet I’ll never forget sitting in open-air chai shops drinking creamy, ultra-sweet chai with friends.

 Chai Tea Latte Recipe

-The last summer I spent in India, a friend who spoke English well, nicknamed the cardamom pod the VIP nut.
+The last summer I spent in India, a new friend I made nicknamed the cardamom pod the VIP nut.

 She explained that cardamom pods went in the chai cups of those they considered special.
 If they didn’t care for the person, and were just serving them chai to be polite, no cardamom!